Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

   file + ``.bin`` file + textures).

 glTF binary files (``.glb``) are the smallest of the three options.
 They include the mesh and textures set up in Blender.
-When brought into Godot the textures are part of the object's material file.
+When brought into redot the textures are part of the object's material file.

 glTF embedded files (``.gltf``) function the same way as binary files.
-They don't provide extra functionality in Godot, and shouldn't be used since they have a larger file size.
+They don't provide extra functionality in redot, and shouldn't be used since they have a larger file size.

 There are two reasons to use glTF with the textures separate.
 One is to have the